Quincy News API & Wire Format

 Common Message Header

-- version: Upfront for fast conditional parsing.
+- schema_version: Upfront for fast conditional parsing.

 - message_type: Required to decode the message body.
+Unknown values MUST be ignored.
+See registry above.

 - message_length: Total message size in bytes, including this header and the body.